smackers/smack/README.md

 Execute the regression test script with `./regtest.py`.
 All tests should pass.

+## SMACK Tools

+Currently, SMACK comes with the following tools:
+* llvm2bpl is a bare-bone translator from LLVM bitcode into Boogie.
+* smack-check is tool for statically checking properties of programs written in C/C++.
+For a given input program, the tool checks for violations of user-provided assertions.

-## Running SMACK
+## Running the SMACK Checker

-Try SMACK on a simple example in the smack/examples/simple directory.
+Try the SMACK Checker on a simple example in the smack/examples/simple directory.

 First, go to the smack/headers directory and compile smack.c (used for defining SMACK-specific functions) using the provided Makefile by running `make llvm`.

 Then, go to smack/examples/simple directory and compile the examples by running `make llvm`.
-You should get a number of LLVM's bc files, one per example.
+You should get a number of LLVM's bitcode files, one per example.

-Run SMACK on examples, for instance:
+Run the SMACK Checker on examples, for instance:
 ```
-smack.py simple
+smack-check.py simple
-smack.py simple_fail
+smack-check.py simple_fail
 ```